Projected Inventory Level Policies for Lost Sales Inventory Systems: Asymptotic Optimality in Two Regimes: Numerical Results

 \subsection{Large instance test-bed}

 We created a large test-bed of instances for which the optimal policy cannot be tractably computed.
 However, we believe these instances give a fair representation of instances that one may encounter in practice.
 In all these instances, demand has a Mixed Erlang distribution with $\E[D]=100$ and $h=1$.
 We varied the lead-time $\tau\in\{1,2,3,4,5,6\}$, the penalty cost parameter $p\in\{1,4,9,19,49,99\}$, and the coefficient of variation of the one period demand $\sqrt{\Var[D]/(\E[D])^2}\in\{0.15,0.25,0.5,1,1.5,2.0\}$ for a total of 216 instances.
-(We use the two moment fitting procedure in \cite{tijms2003} to fit a ME distribution.)
-We use the Matlab solver ``fminbnd'' to optimize the single parameter of the PIL, base-stock, and COP for each of these instances.
-Matlab's multi-dimensional solver ``fmincon'' is used to optimize the parameters of the capped base-stock policy.
-All instances used common random numbers and the length of the simulation was set such that the half-width of a 95\% confidence interval was less than 1\% of the point estimate for the cost-rate.
-The PIL policy has the best performance of these four policies.
-Therefore we report the gap of the COP, base-stock and capped base-stock policies relative to the best PIL policy across this test-bed aggregated by setting; see Table \ref{tab:owntestbed}.
-The performance of the PIL policy is again superior to the base-stock and constant order policy by a considerable margin on average (3.68\% and 38.69\%) whereas the gap with the capped base-stock policy is small (0.99\%).
-The maximum percentage gaps are strikingly large at 16.52\%, 198.25\% and 8.36\% for this test-bed.
-This is further evidence that the PIL policy is an attractive candidate for application in practical settings.
+(We use the two moment fitting procedure in Section~\ref{sec:twomomentfit} to fit a ME distribution.)
+We use the Matlab solver ``fminbnd'' to optimize the single parameter of the base-stock, and COP for each of these instances.
+Matlab's multi-dimensional solver ``fmincon'' is used to optimize the parameters of the capped base-stock and the PIL policy with the following parameters that deviate from default: \texttt{FiniteDifferenceStepSize}=$10^{-2}$, \texttt{OptimalityTolerance}=$10^{-3}$, and \texttt{StepTolerance}=$10^{-8}$.
+These changes to default settings have been made for the benefit of optimizing the capped base-stock policy as the estimator $\widehat{C(\cbs^{S,r})}=\frac{1}{t_2-t_1} \sum_{t=t_1+1}^{t_2} (p L_t + h J_t)$ is not smooth in $S$ and $r$ along a given sample path for the capped base-stock policy.
+Note that ``fmincon" is the solver also used by \cite{xin2019} to optimize the parameters of the capped base-stock policy and represents the state of the art. $C(\cbs^{S,r})$ is not convex in $S$ and $r$, and so there is no guarantee that the best capped stock policy is found, whereas this is guaranteed for the PIL policy due to Theorem \ref{thm:cpilconvex}.

-The optimization of the PIL policy does require some more computational effort as one is required to evaluate the projected inventory level, $\E[J_{t+\tau-1}\mid \xb_t]$, for each period that is simulated.
-Table \ref{tab:CompSpeed} shows how many millions of inventory projections can be performed per minute, averaged across instances in the test bed.
-These projections were implemented as a single threaded application in C and run on laptop with an 11-th generation Intel Core i7 processor with 3.00 GHz clock speed.
-The number of projections per minute averages at 18 million per minute.
-The slowest instance (which has $\tau=6$, $p=99$, and $cv=0.4$) still averages 0.45 million projections per minute.
-This confirms the projection can be done efficiently for practical purposes as claimed in Section \ref{sec:CompAspects}.